Debt Reduction Guide

 The snowball method is more about behaviour modification.
 It prepares you for paying progressively bigger debts.
 When you focus on your first debt, you make the minimum repayments plus whatever else you can afford.
 Once you have wiped away this debt, you focus on the next debt and add whatever you were paying on your first debt to the minimum amount you’re paying on this debt.
 This is why it is called the snowball method, as with each debt you pay off, the amount you can contribute to paying off debt scales up.

-Step 3 – Look at ways of minimising interest
+Step 3 – Look At Minimising Interest

 Looking at reducing the interest rates of your credit cards and mortgage is a crucial step in saving your money.
 Consider rolling your credit card debt to 0% balance transfer credit cards.
 There are many credit cards available that provide you with 16-24 months interest free on balance transfers.
 If you qualify for these cards, this is a useful strategy for paying less interest and getting ahead on your repayments.
 To truly get out of debt, an important step is to cancel your original credit card and to make sure you pay off the new 0% balance transfer credit card before the introductory rate reverts to the normal high interest rate.